daler/docker-rw2019/README.md

 - since the redirect `>` happens in the command executed by bash inside the container, we use container-appropriate paths.

+---

 ## Combining multiple tools

-Expanding the example further, this demonstrates how to run multiple tools.
 This downloads 100 reads from SRA and runs FastQC on the resulting file.

-This is a bash script that is executed on the host.
-It runs two separate containers.
-Even though the containers are isolated from each other and the host, by providing consistent `-v` argument we get them to see the same data.
+Execute this bash script on the host.
+It communicates between containers by mounting the same directory to each.

 ```bash
 #!/bin/bash